0xck/diploma/README.md

 # wrex
-Small app for network device testing with [Cisco TRex](https://trex-tgn.cisco.com)
+Small app for network testing with [Cisco TRex](https://trex-tgn.cisco.com)
 > App is still in active development state now and some features might not work or work improperly

 ## Requirements